alexmsc96/newsss-React-App/README.md

 - better organization of the code
 - add a watchlist part for the application
 - better use of SCSS variables
+- move the request from the Api to the back-end